Crunch-io/ta-da/content/automation/_index.md

 +++
 date = "2020-05-06T15:45:12-04:00"
 draft = false
-title = "Tracker Analytics"
+title = "Crunch Automation"
-subtitle = "Analyze all your survey data, past and present, in one place." description = "The industry leader for tracker data analysis." label = "Power your large-scale trackers" img = "img/trackers_webinar_tile.jpg" gif = "img/trackers.gif"
+subtitle = "Analyze all your survey data, past and present, in one place." description = "Automate your entire workflow from data upload to dashboard delivery." label = "Focus your team on insights.
+Not repetitive tasks." img = "img/trackers_webinar_tile.jpg" gif = "img/trackers.gif"